azulcosta/Portuguese-Road-Buses/readme.txt

 7.1 General enquiries
 ---------------------

-If you have any queries contact me via github or youtube comment section.
+If you have any queries contact me via github or youtube profile/comment section.